Chris82111/LibCsharpStaticGitCollection/README.md

 ## License

 This repository has the MIT license, but it uses many other projects, each of which has its own license that must be observed.
+More about license: [licensing-a-repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).

 ### License Static Git For Linux